holochain/docs-pages/src/pages/concepts/2_application_architecture.md

 Some of these functions are 'hooks' that Holochain calls automatically, such as an initialization function or validation functions related to data types defined in the zome.

-Other functions are invented by the developer, have arbitrary names, and define the zome’s public API.
+Other functions are invented by the developer, have arbitrary names, and define the zome's public API.
 The conductor [makes this API available](../8_calls_capabilities/) to other zomes within the DNA, other DNAs within the hApp, and, as mentioned earlier, clients running on the participant's machine and other agents on the DNA's network.
 The developer can give a participant the ability to control access to their cell's API via [capabilities](../8_calls_capabilities/).

 All of these functions are run from the perspective of the individual participant.
 When a client on Alice's computer calls a function that writes data, it calls that function in her own cell, writing data to her personal store.
 Unlike with cloud and blockchain, there is no objective, global-level actor.
 Things happen only when someone causes them to happen.